grpc/grpc-go/examples/features/load_balancing/README.md

 ## Explanation

-Two helloworld servers are serving on ":50051" and ":50052".
+Two echo servers are serving on ":50051" and ":50052".
 They will include their serving address in the response.
-So the server on ":50051" will reply to the RPC with `hello lb (from :50051)`.
+So the server on ":50051" will reply to the RPC with `this is examples/load_balancing (from :50051)`.

 Two clients are created, to connect to both of these servers (they get both server addresses from the name resolver).